Dispensing at a loss

 During the OFT’s survey, PSNC representatives met with OFT officials a number of times to brief them on the concerns of contractors.
-PSNC has also raised this with the Department of Health.
-Copies of PSNC’s response to the recent DH consultation on a statutory scheme to control the price of medicines can be found in the consultation responses section of our site.
+PSNC has also raised this with the Department of Health and Social Care (DHSC).
+Copies of PSNC’s response to the DHSC consultation on a statutory scheme to control the price of medicines can be found in the consultation responses section of our site.

 There are also situations where dispensing at a loss can occur in times of shortages of a medicine.
 Detailed information on the NCSO concession can be found in the supply issues section of the website.
-The Department of Health will only grant the concession where there is a recognised shortage.
-Where shortages are reported by contractors, our Dispensing and Supply Team respond quickly and strongly to collect evidence of the problem and put forward arguments to the Department of Health that the concession should be granted.
+The DHSC will only grant the concession where there is a recognised shortage.
+Where shortages are reported by contractors, our Dispensing and Supply Team respond quickly and strongly to collect evidence of the problem and put forward arguments to the DHSC that the concession should be granted.

 Appliances are not eligible for entry to the ‘List of Drugs for Which Discount is not Deducted’.
-PSNC has put forward the case to the Department of Health that appliances should be exempt from discount deduction.
+PSNC has put forward the case to the DHSC that appliances should be exempt from discount deduction.